simonhicks/hiccup.coffee/readme.md

       </p>
     </div>

-Finally, if an Array is assigned to an attr, it is passed to css.inline (see below) so you can also do this (although obviously you shouldn't!)
+Finally, if an Array is assigned to an attr, it is passed to css.inline (see below) so you can also do this.

     html(
       ["div.foo", {id: "bar", onmouseover: -> doSomethingAwesome()},